stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as
 well as TextEdit, a desktop text editor.
 TextEdit is designed for light-weight word processing, and has no support for programming.
-Unless you already have a preferred editor, I suggest that you install [Atom](http://www.atom.io), which is a powerful graphical text editor.
+Unless you already have a preferred editor, I suggest that you install either [Atom](http://www.atom.io) or [Visual Studio Code](https://code.visualstudio.com), which are powerful graphical text editors.

+To install Atom, enter this command in a terminal window:

+    brew cask install atom

+To install Visual Studio Code, enter this command in a terminal window:

+    brew cask install visual-studio-code

 Whichever text editor you choose, remember to set the EDITOR environment variable in your *~/.bash\_profile* file, so that this editor is